discretize/discretize-guides/builds/necromancer/power-reaper/index.md

 <GridItem sm="7">
 <Card title="Rotation">

-Before fight: Use <Skill name="Lich Form"/> (Elite) to precast skill 4 (Summon Madness), if you have Mistfire Wolf (Deluxe Upgrade) precast it on MAMA, Siax and Ensolyss (then put back <Skill name="Lich Form"/>) since you are to far from _Mistlock Singularity_ to make use of <Skill name="Lich Form" disableText/> precast.
+Before fight: Use <Skill name="Lich Form"/> (Elite) to precast skill 4 (Summon Madness), if you have Mistfire Wolf (Deluxe Upgrade) precast it on MAMA, Siax and Ensolyss (then put back <Skill name="Lich Form"/>) since you are too far from _Mistlock Singularity_ to make use of <Skill name="Lich Form" disableText/> precast.

 **Opener:**
 1. <Skill name="Well of Suffering"/> (Utility)